Synerise/ios-sdk/README.md

 Under your application targets "Build Settings" configuration find the *Other Linker Flags* property and set it to `-ObjC`.

+In your application plist file (often called `Info.plist`) add a row for `Required background modes` of type Array.
+It then needs:

+`App downloads content in response to push notifications`

 ### Integration

 Objective-C: